-In each annual administration, CCSSE has included "special-focus items" to allow participating colleges and national researchers to delve more deeply into areas of student experience and institutional performance of great interest to the field.
-The 2011 special-focus items are part of a special national study focused on community college students' participation in a defined collection of "promising practices" for which there is emerging evidence of effectiveness in strengthening student learning, persistence, and attainment.
-This study will link data from the 2011 CCSSE special-focus items; related items on the 2011 faculty survey (CCFSSE), which explore the extent of faculty members' use of the identified promising practices in their teaching; and institutional data collected from the new Community College Institutional Survey (CCIS) that address questions about how these promising practices are implemented across varied institutions.
-Additionally, a corresponding special-focus module will be included in the 2011 SENSE survey administration.
+In each annual administration, CCSSE has included special-focus items to allow participating colleges and national researchers to delve more deeply into areas of student experience and institutional performance of great interest to the field.
+The 2014 special-focus items are part of an ongoing national research project focused on community college students' participation in a defined collection of promising practices for which there is emerging evidence of effectiveness in strengthening student learning, persistence, and attainment.
+This work will link data from the CCSSE special-focus items; related items on the faculty survey (CCFSSE), which explore the extent of faculty members' use of the identified promising practices in their teaching; and institutional data collected from the Community College Institutional Survey (CCIS) that address questions about how these promising practices are implemented across varied institutions.

-This data collection will provide empirical confirmation of promising educational practices in community colleges; quantification of the extent to which those practices are part of the current experience of our students; and information about whether participation in these types of practices varies across subgroups of students.
+This data collection will provide empirical confirmation of promising educational practices in community colleges, quantification of the extent to which those practices are part of the current experience of our students, and information about whether participation in these types of practices varies across subgroups of students.
 Ongoing data analysis will provide new evidence of how student participation in these practices is related to overall student engagement, academic progress, and college completion.